theburrowhub/capybara-project/docs/DATABASE_SCHEMA.md

 **Index:** `idx_difficulty_score` on `(difficulty, score DESC)` for fast queries.

+**Preset Data:**
+The database is automatically populated on first run with 40 legendary developers (10 per difficulty level) ranging from industry pioneers to rising stars.
+This provides an engaging leaderboard from the start.
+See `docs/HIGH_SCORES_PRESETS.md` for the complete list.

 ## Schema Migration

 The database automatically migrates from older versions when initialized.
 The migration adds missing columns with default values: